Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## Server infrastructure ##

 The JHelioviewer and the website clients communicate with the Helioviewer servers using the HTTP network protocol.
-There are two servers involved:

-* the Helioviewer.org web server, which provides basic interaction with the available datasets, constructs the data streams to be served to the JHelioviewer client, and serves the pages of the website client
+The following servers are included:

+- HTTP server (e.g., Apache or `nginx`) to serve static files, to proxy HTTP requests, and to run PHP scripts which implement various services:
+  - API server (<https://github.com/Helioviewer-Project/api>) implements the <https://api.helioviewer.org/docs/v2/> image services.
+For the JHelioviewer client, it lists the available image datasets and commands the creation of JPX movies on demand.
+It includes a facility to ingest new images files.
+Metadata about the image files is stored in a MySQL database.
+  - Timeline adapter to broker between the JHelioviewer client and the backend timeline storage services (ODI and STAFF <http://www.staff.oma.be>).
+For the JHelioviewer client, it lists the available timeline datasets and serves the data in a JSON format.
+  - A PFSS dataset, FITS static files produced regularly out of GONG magnetograms.
+The JHelioviewer client retrieves them on demand, based on a monthly listing (e.g., <http://swhv.oma.be/magtest/pfss/2018/01/list.txt>).
+  - COMESEP service which subscribes to the COMESEP alert system, stores the alerts and makes them available to the JHelioviewer server in a JSON format.
+  - `GeometryServices` (<https://github.com/Helioviewer-Project/GeometryService>) implements a set of celestial computation services and communicates with the JHelioviewer client using the JSON format.
+  - The Helioviewer web client (<https://github.com/Helioviewer-Project/helioviewer.org>), not relevant for this project.
-* the `esajpip` server, which delivers the image data streams to the JHelioviewer client using the JPIP protocol, built on top of the HTTP network protocol
+- The `esajpip` server, which delivers the image data streams to the JHelioviewer client using the JPIP protocol, built on top of the HTTP network protocol.
+- The HEK server (<https://www.lmsal.com/hek/>) maintained by LMSAL which serves JSON formatted heliophysics events out of HER.
+The JHelioviewer client retrieves a curated list of space weather focused events.

 ## JPEG2000 infrastructure ##

+### FITS to JPEG2000 ###

+Initially, the JPEG2000 files were created with SolarSoft IDL scripts employing various solar instrument calibration software pipelines.
+Those files have the limitations imposed by the implementation of JPEG2000 capabilities in IDL and they have to be transcoded for the use in the Helioviewer system.
+The software used both on the server and the client side is derived from the Kakadu Software toolkit (<http://kakadusoftware.com>).

+Much of the server side usage of the Kakadu Software can be replaced with open source alternatives.

+The `fits2img` package (<https://github.com/Helioviewer-Project/fits2img>) for the creation of JP2 files out of FITS files is derived from the software which makes SWAP EUV data available in the Helioviewer system.
+The JP2 files created by this tool do not need to be transcoded.
+While ingesting new datasets during the SWHV project, it became apparent that the metadata in the FITS headers of some datasets is lacking or is defective.
+A FITS-to-FITS conversion stage to adjust the metadata to the needs of the Helioviewer system is needed for those datasets.
+At <https://github.com/bogdanni/hv-HEP/blob/master/HEP-0010.md> there is a summary of those needs.

+The package `hvJP2K` (<https://github.com/Helioviewer-Project/hvJP2K>) was created to replace much of the server side usage of the Kakadu Software and consists in the following tools:

+- `hv_jp2_decode` - replacement for `kdu_expand`, sufficient for the web client image tile decoding;
+- `hv_jp2_encode` - proto replacement for `fits2img`, not yet capable of emitting conforming JP2 files;
+- `hv_jp2_transcode` - wrapper for `kdu_transcode`, it can output JP2 format and can reparse the XML metadata to ensure conformity;
+- `hv_jp2_verify` - verify the conformity of JP2 file format to ensure end-to-end compatibility;
+- `hv_jpx_merge` - standalone replacement for `kdu_merge`, it can create JPX movies out of JP2 files;
+- `hv_jpx_mergec` - client for `hv_jpx_merged`, written in C;
+- `hv_jpx_merged` - server for JPX merging functionality, it avoids the startup overhead of `hv_jpx_merge`;
+- `hv_jpx_split` - split JPX movies into standalone JP2 files.

 ### JPEG2000 file formats ###

 The image data is encoded using the JPEG2000 coding standards.
-Without going into details beyond the purpose of this document, the data needed by the JHelioviewer client consists of compressed data codestreams organised using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organised using *boxes* encapsulating the codestreams and the associated information.
+Without going into details beyond the purpose of this document, the data consists of compressed data codestreams organised using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organised using *boxes* encapsulating the codestreams of compressed image data organized in *packets* and the associated information.

 In order to ensure the communication between the server and the client, the Helioviewer system imposes a set of constraints on the codestreams and file formats.
 This includes requirements for codestream organisation such as specific packetisation (PLT markers), coding precincts, and order of progression (RPCL), for file format organisation, such as the presence of specific boxes aggregating the codestreams and the associated information like metadata, and for file naming conventions.